BlackDranzer777/The-Daily-Prophet-Digest/README.md

 - **Personalized News Feed**: Customize your news feed by selecting preferred sources, categories, and authors.
 - **Mobile-Responsive Design**: Optimized for viewing on mobile devices, ensuring a seamless experience across all screen sizes.

+  ### Implemented:
+- **Fetching data from three different sources:** NewsAPI.org, The Guardian API, and The New York Times API.
+- **Article Search and Filtering:** Users can search for articles by keyword and filter results by date, category, and source.
+- **Personalized News Feed:** Users can customize their news feed by selecting preferred sources and categories.
+- **Mobile-Responsive Design:** The website is optimized for viewing on mobile devices, ensuring a seamless experience across all screen sizes.

+  ### Need to be Implemented:
+- **Selecting Preferred Authors:** The feature to select preferred authors for the personalized news feed is not yet implemented.

+  ### Additional Features:
+- **Lazy Loading:** Users can load more options upon clicking, enhancing the user experience by loading content dynamically.

 ## Design Inspiration

 The design of The Daily Prophet draws inspiration from the iconic newspaper featured in the Harry Potter series.
 With its vintage aesthetic, parchment-like backgrounds, and ornate typography, the app captures the essence of the wizarding world while providing a modern and intuitive interface for users.